 This applies for applicants who complete their bachelor's degree in the spring semester they are applying for studies.
 You must document the results from the first semesters you have completed until the date of application.

 It is possible to apply on the basis of prior qualification to several of our studies.
-You must apply within 1 March.
-Read more about it here.
+You must apply within 1 March to most programmes.
+Note that some programmes might have earlier deadlines.
+Read more about prior qualification.

 Before you apply - Admission requirements